The Minimum Perfect Matching in Pseudo-dimension $0<q<1$: Proof strategy

-Following the work by Wästlund \cite{repsym}, we will not deal with matchings directly, but instead study the game \emph{Exploration}.
-This zero-sum, perfect information game is played in the following way: On an edge-weighted tree $T$, Alice and Bob takes turns picking the next edge of a self-avoiding walk starting from the root $\phi$.
-When it is a player's turn (Alice's, say), and the current vertex is $u$, she can take one of two actions: \begin{enumerate}[(i)] \item Pick any neighbour $v$ of $u$ that has not already been visited, and pay Bob the cost of the edge $(u,v)$.
+The game \emph{Exploration} was introduced in \cite{repsym}.
+This zero-sum, perfect information game is played in the following way: On an edge-weighted rooted graph $G$, Alice and Bob takes turns picking the next edge of a self-avoiding walk starting from the root.
+When it is a player's turn (Alice's, say), and the current vertex is $u$, she can take one of two actions: \begin{enumerate}[(i)] \item Pick any neighbour $v$ of $u$ that has not already been visited, and pay Bob the cost $\ell(u,v)$ of the edge $uv$.
 Bob then continues the game from $v$.

-\item Quit the game, and pay Bob a penalty of $\lambda/2$, for some fixed positive parameter $\lambda$. \end{enumerate} The payoff for Alice, once the game has finished, is the total amount Bob has payed to her minus the total amount she has payed to Bob.
+\item Quit the game, and pay Bob a penalty of $\lambda/2$, for some fixed parameter $\lambda>0$. \end{enumerate} The payoff for Alice, once the game has finished, is the total amount Bob has payed to her minus the total amount she has payed to Bob.
 Each player's aim is to maximize their payoff.
-Note that it is never optimal for Alice to choose an edge more expensive than $\lambda$, since even in the best case scenario where Bob quits immediately afterwards, Alice will have lost more than the penalty of $\lambda/2$ it would have cost her to quit instead.
-Similarly, Bob will never want to pick such an edge either.
-Furthermore, the game is entirely non-random on any fixed tree.
+If the weighted graph $G$ is finite, every game position has a well-defined game value $f=f(G,u)$.\footnote{By the game value of $u \in V(G)$ we will mean the value of the exploration game on $G$, starting from $u$, to the second player.
+In other words, the net amount that Alice will pay to Bob, assuming optimal play by both.} If Alice starts by moving from $u$ to $v$, the remainder of the game is equivalent to a game played on $G-u$ started on $v$, but with the roles of Alice and Bob reversed.
+By considering all possible options a player has from the vertex $u$, it is easy to see that